jasny/twig-extensions/README.md

 ## Date extension

-Format a date base on the current locale.
+Format a date based on the current locale.
 Requires the [intl extension](http://www.php.net/intl).

 * localdate     - Format the date value as a string based on the current locale
 * localtime     - Format the time value as a string based on the current locale